Digital cinema: Worldwide deployment

+As digital cinema technology improved in the early 2010s, most theaters across the world converted to digital video projection.
 In January 2011, the total number of digital screens worldwide was 36,242, up from 16,339 at end 2009 or a growth rate of 121.8 percent during the year.
 There were 10,083 d-screens in Europe as a whole (28.2 percent of global figure), 16,522 in the United States and Canada (46.2 percent of global figure) and 7,703 in Asia (21.6 percent of global figure).
 Worldwide progress was slower as in some territories, particularly Latin America and Africa.
 As of 31 March 2015, 38,719 screens (out of a total of 39,789 screens) in the United States have been converted to digital, 3,007 screens in Canada have been converted, and 93,147 screens internationally have been converted.
-At the end of 2017, virtually all of the world's cinema screens were digital (98%).
+By the end of 2017, virtually all of the world's cinema screens were digital (98%).
+Digital cinema technology has continued to develop over the years with 3D, RPX, 4DX and ScreenX, allowing moviegoers with more immersive experiences.

 Despite the fact that today, virtually all global movie theaters have converted their screens to digital cinemas, some major motion pictures even as of 2019 are shot on film.
 For example, Quentin Tarantino released his latest film Once Upon a Time in Hollywood in 70 mm and 35 mm in selected theaters across the United States and Canada.

 Elements

 In addition to the equipment already found in a film-based movie theatre (e.g., a sound reinforcement system, screen, etc.), a DCI-compliant digital cinema requires a DCI-compliant digital projector and a powerful computer known as a server.

-Movies are supplied to the theatre as a digital file called a Digital Cinema Package (DCP).
-For a typical feature film, this file will be anywhere between 90 GB and 300 GB of data (roughly two to six times the information of a Blu-ray disc) and may arrive as a physical delivery on a conventional computer hard drive or via satellite or fibre-optic broadband Internet.
+Movies are supplied to the theater as a set of digital files called a Digital Cinema Package (DCP).
+For a typical feature film, these files will be anywhere between 90 GB and 300 GB of data (roughly two to six times the information of a Blu-ray disc) and may arrive as a physical delivery on a conventional computer hard drive or via satellite or fibre-optic broadband Internet.
 As of 2013, physical deliveries of hard drives were most common in the industry.
 Promotional trailers arrive on a separate hard drive and range between 200 GB and 400 GB in size.
-The contents of the hard drive(s) may be encrypted.
+Ingest of DCP files may be done at each cabin’s projector-server or may be stored in a central server called a Digital Cinema Library sharing its content over the cinema local area network (LAN) and managed by the Theater Management System (software).